Blockchain And The Environment

 Proof Of Stake

 Another solution to the issues of blockchain and the environment is to swap the blockchain’s algorithm from proof of work (PoW) to proof of stake (PoS).
-This approach does not consume any power as the blockchain is secured through users staking their own crypto coins, on the successful operation of the network.
+This approach consumes minimal power compared to PoW, as the blockchain is secured through users staking their own crypto coins, on the successful operation of the network.

 Climate Change

-Despite the ongoing environmental concerns around Bitcoin’s carbon footprint, the United Nations (UN) has suggested that blockchain has potential environmentally friendly implications, including the ability to help reverse climate change.
+Despite the ongoing environmental concerns around Bitcoin’s carbon footprint, the United Nations (UN) has suggested that blockchain has potential environmentally friendly implications, including enabling the implementation of carbon markets and other measures designed to mitigate climate change.
 In a recent foresight brief, the UN’s environment agency highlighted various environmental benefits associated with blockchain.

 These advantages include its transparency, as blockchain is resistant to fraud.
 The UN reported that unreliable data on greenhouse gas emissions can be avoided as blockchain could provide immutable records of carbon data, providing a way for nations to proactively reduce their impact on the environment.
 Blockchain’s positive impact on environmental sustainability has been tested in various projects by the UN, as well as other organisations.